telsahy/capstone-52/README.md

 	- Identify users with the richest dialectal tweets and add them to timeline streams.
 	- Confirm geographic origin of tweets and make term substitutions in stop word list as needed.
 	- Continue rinsing and repeating until terms appear mostly in either one or the other documents.
-- Repeat same process for user timelines using Twitter's REST API
+- Repeat process for user timelines using Twitter REST API
 - Optional: Stanford Arabic Parser (with built-in ATB) to lametize and seg the data.
 Use Stanford Arabic Word Segmenter concurrently with Parser, before or after?
 - Use the three techniques below and explore best results:
 	- Tfidf, SVD, latent semantic analysis